areksoulahian/Template-generator/readme.md

 ## Needs to be dockerized

-- docker.config file is needed
+- docker.config file is needed ( incomplete )

 ## Notes